 So!
 Hungry all the time, ate and ate, felt totally stuffed!
 BEANS!
 Not fun at all.
 Boring

 Well!
 Not quite true!
 I ate fruit and vegetables too.
 Salads and rice and lentil soups.
-But it felt like I only ate beans and bread.
-And I normally likes beans and eat lots of them!
+But it was like I only ate beans and bread.
+And I normally like beans and eat lots of them!
 Almost everyday!

 Everything was so dry!
 Nothing was creamy or soft.
 The food was tasteless, despite the fact I seasoned it quite well.

 I missed the eggs, but most of all I missed the butter.
 Yeah!
 I admit!
 I missed the butter very much!
 And I missed the bean burgers I used to do.
 With an egg in the batter, fried in butter… they are sooooo delicious!

 The positive about this week, was that I fully realized I already used to eat quite well!
 Maybe a little bit too much, but healthy food to at least 95%.
 I never eat cheese at all, and haven’t done so for many years – nor any other dairy product.
 Exceptions from that latter are really rare and comes in very small doses.
 I only occasionally eat meat, poultry or fish, and then in not particularly large portions.
 I do eat a lot of fruit, veggies, tubors and such and also nuts and seeds.
 I avoid processed product, never white refined sugar.
 I sweeten my cakes and cookies with for example a banana, dates or other kind of fruits and berries.

 So on the whole, I didn’t eat bad at all!
 I don’t!
 Except, I have eggs as staple food.
 And I use butter.
 And that was more or less the issue!
 Would be easy to let that go as well and learn a bit of new cooking I thought… wouldn’t it?
 HA!
 Little did I know!